-Trump aide Hope Hicks tests positive for COVID-19 | CBC News
+Donald Trump awaiting test results after close aide Hope Hicks catches COVID-19 | CBC News

-Trump aide Hope Hicks tests positive for COVID-19
+Donald Trump awaiting test results after close aide Hope Hicks catches COVID-19

-Hicks travelled with Donald Trump on Air Force One to Tuesday's debate in Cleveland
+Hicks travelled with Trump on Air Force One to Tuesday's debate in Cleveland

+U.S. President Donald Trump says he and Melania Trump are awaiting their own test results after a top aide he spent substantial time with this week tested positive for COVID-19.

+"Whether we quarantine or whether we have it, I don't know," Trump said during a call-in interview with Fox News Channel's Sean Hannity on Thursday night.
+"I just went for a test and we'll see what happens."

-Hope Hicks, one of U.S. President Donald Trump's closest aides, has tested positive for COVID-19 after spending time in close proximity to him this week.
+Trump made the comments following news that Hope Hicks, one of his closest aides, tested positive for the coronavirus after spending time in close proximity to him this week.

 Hicks, who serves as counsellor to the president and travelled with him to a Wednesday rally, tested positive on Thursday, according to an administration official, who spoke on condition of anonymity to discuss private health information.
 She is the closest aide to Trump to test positive so far.